Program overview

 Career Options

-• General Contractor: Overseeing construction projects, managing subcontractors, and ensuring that work is completed on time and within budget.
+• General Contractor: Overseeing construction projects, managing resources, and ensuring compliance with building codes.

-• Framing Contractor: Specializing in the construction of frameworks for buildings, including walls, floors, and roofs.
+• Framing Contractor: Specializing in the construction of the structural framework of buildings.

-• Cabinetmaker: Designing and building custom cabinets and furniture, focusing on aesthetics and functionality.
+• Cabinetmaker: Designing and building custom cabinets and furniture for residential and commercial spaces.

-• Concrete Finisher: Working with concrete to create smooth surfaces, including floors, sidewalks, and foundations.
+• Concrete Finisher: Working with concrete to create surfaces, structures, and foundations.

-• Construction Trades Helper: Assisting skilled tradespeople in various construction tasks, gaining valuable on-the-job experience.
+• Construction Trades Helper: Assisting skilled tradespeople in various construction tasks and learning on the job.

-With a certificate in carpentry, graduates can enter the workforce with confidence, equipped with the skills and knowledge necessary to succeed in the construction industry.
+With a certificate in carpentry, graduates can enter the workforce with confidence, ready to take on roles in both residential and commercial construction settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.